 - Slap shots are a no go.

-- Pick-up any debris (broken sticks or blades) from the ice.
+- Pick up any debris (broken sticks, blades, hockey tape) from the ice.

 - Consider the ability of all participants when playing.